FidelElie/FiDev/apps/home/src/content/music/2018-03-25/leon-bridges-bad-bad-news.md

 > I don't worry, don't worry, don't worry about people in my face, I hit them with the style
 > and grace.
-> - Taken From Bad Bad News
+-Taken From Bad Bad News